toshita2000/TensorFlow-specialization/readme.txt

-This is a repo containing all the work for tensorflow specialisation
+This is a repo containing all the work for tensorflow specialisation on coursera provided by deeplearning.ai